-In Figure 1, the dark points represent the true mean for each time period from the simulated data.
-The grey bars represent the posterior distribution for each time period mean estimated from each of the different latent variable models.
-The model in the top left of Figure 1 is estimated with constant item difficulty parameters, which is analogous to a standard dynamic latent variable model (dynamic with respect to the latent trait for each unit but constant or fixed with respect to each item difficulty parameter).
-The model on the lower right side is estimated with time specific item difficulty parameters for all items, which is analogous to the model proposed by Cingranelli and Filippov (2018).
-This model is not identified with respect to time because it centers the mean for the units in each time period at 0, which makes it impossible to make over time comparisons of the latent variables estimated from the model on the right.
-Any latent variable model that allows all the item difficulty parameters to vary over time will behave in this way.
-As long as the item-difficulty parameter for at least one item is constant (i.e., only one item difficulty parameter is estimated for all units), the model recovers evidence for the change over time.
-Note that in this simulation, the observed data are increasing on average because they are generated from a latent trait that is increasing over the 10 time periods, which is not the case for the standards-based human rights data presented in Fariss (2014).
+Figure 1 plots the true mean for each time period from the simulated data in dark points.
+The gray bars represent the estimated posterior distribution for each time period mean.
+The model in the top left is estimated with constant item-difficulty parameters, which is analogous to a standard dynamic latent variable model (dynamic with respect to the latent trait for each unit but constant or fixed with respect to each item-difficulty parameter).
+The model on the lower right side is estimated with timespecific item-difficulty parameters for all items, which is analogous to the model proposed by Cingranelli and Filippov (2018).
+This model is not identified with respect to time because it centers the mean for the units in each time period at zero, which makes it impossible to make over time comparisons of the latent variables estimated from the model on the right.
+Any latent variable model that allows all the item-difficulty parameters to vary over time will behave in this way.
+As long as the itemdifficulty parameter for at least one item is constant, the model recovers evidence for the change over time.
+Note in this simulation, the observed data are increasing on average because they are generated from a latent trait that is increasing over the 10 time periods, which is not the case for the standards-based human rights data (Fariss 2014).